egraphs-good/eggcc/README.md

 - Install llvm 18 with `brew install llvm@18`
   - If you get an error with this step, try upgrading MacOS to at least Sonoma (14)
 - Add llvm to PATH in your `.zshrc` file: `export PATH="/opt/homebrew/Cellar/llvm/18.1.5/bin/:$PATH"`
+- Open a new terminal (`source`ing alone may not work).
 - Run `make runtime` to install the bril llvm runtime.
+If this fails, try running `cargo clean` in `runtime` and trying again.
 - You may need to add LSystem to your path: `export LIBRARY_PATH="$LIBRARY_PATH:/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib"`
 - Run the tests with `make` and ensure things build and run without errors.

 ## Installation- Linux
 - Install llvm 18.
 For Ubuntu users, we have a script for installation: `./install_ubuntu.sh`